joeduffy/joeduffy.github.io/_posts/2016-11-30-15-years-of-concurrency.md

 In our particular case, how are we to know that after creating a new supposedly-immutable object, someone isn't secretively holding on to a mutable reference?
 In that case, tagging the object with `immutable` is a type hole.

 We banned leaky constructors altogether.
 The secret?
-A special, `init`, that meant the target object is undergoing initialization and did not obey the usual rules.
+A special permission, `init`, that meant the target object is undergoing initialization and does not obey the usual rules.
 For example, it meant fields weren't yet guaranteed to be assigned to, non-nullability hadn't yet been established, and that the reference could *not* convert to the so-called "top" permission, `readonly`.
 Any constructor got this permission by default and you couldn't override it.
 We also automatically used `init` in select areas where it made the language work more seamlessly, like in object initializers.

 This had one unfortunate consequence: by default, you couldn't invoke other instance methods from inside a constructor.